Survey definitions and methodology of the survey

 CMHC started collecting characteristics about Social and Affordable Housing Structures as part of the Housing Needs Data Initiative under the National Housing Strategy.
 This is done through the survey of Social and Affordable Housing — Rental Structures.
-The goal of this survey is to develop data and indicators to understand progress towards improved housing outcomes.
+The goal of this survey is to develop data and indicators to understand progress toward improved housing outcomes.

 Data collection for the first cycle of the survey took place over the course of 1 year starting in November 2018.
 Data was collected at a structure/project level and included information such as: